A Foundation Degree in forensic road collision investigation

 What is it?

-A foundation degree or FdSc is a short degree typically taking two years to complete if studied full time and 4 years if studied part time.
-The total number of credits required is 240.
-Our FdSc is designed to be studied part time at the rate of 60 credits per year.
+A foundation degree or FdSc is a short degree typically taking two years to complete if studied full time and four years if studied part time.
+The total number of credits required is 240, 120 credits at level 4 and 120 credits at level 5.
+If you have completed the UCPD you already have 60 level 4 credits thus holders of a UCPD require a further three years study.
+The FdSc is designed to be studied part time at the rate of 60 credits per year.

-Most of the course is studied by distance learning however you will need to come to the training centre an a number of occasions.
-Download the HE Information Pack from Quick Links to the right.
-It will give you information on all the modules, and the amount of time you will need to spend with us at South Cerney.
+Most of the programme is studied by distance learning however you will need to come to the campus an a number of occasions.

-That really does depend on the subject and the number of assessments.
-The Open University provides an excellent guide to study time.
-Follow the link HERE to discover whether you have the spare capacity and check with your employer as to whether they will help out..
+How much time you need to devote to your studies depends on whether the subject matter is totally new to you.
+The Open University say that someone studying 60 credits on a part time basis will need around 16 to 18 hours study a week.
+The OU provides an excellent guide to study time.
+Follow the link HERE to discover whether you have the spare capacity and check with your employer as to whether they will help out.